 1. OpenAI

-OpenAI is one of the most anticipated IPOs in Wall Street history as the generative AI leader was valued at $500 billion in its most recent funding round, and the company is in talks to raise tens of billions of dollars more from Amazon and Nvidia.
+OpenAI is one of the most anticipated IPOs in Wall Street history as the generative AI leader was valued at $730 billion pre-money in its most recent funding round in Feb.
+2026 after raising $110 billion from Softbank, Amazon, and Nvidia.

 While it's been easy for the company to raise money in the private markets, the ChatGPT creator could go public as soon as this year.

-According to The Wall Street Journal, the company is preparing for a public offering in the fourth quarter, aiming to beat rival Anthropic to market.
+According to The Wall Street Journal, the company is preparing for a public offering in the fourth quarter of 2026, aiming to beat rival Anthropic to market.
 The company recently restructured its business as a for-profit enterprise and defined the stakes that investors like Microsoft hold in the company.

 2. Anthropic